 Fruit: Fertile flowers develop into an ovoid to globose berry-like drupe that is pink to coral red (from which comes the common name) to reddish-purple in color, and about 1/4 inch long.
 The drupes are usually so densely packed that the shape is often flattened.
 The top end of the drupe has a short beak.
 Fruit sometimes persists through the winter.
 It is fleshy but not juicy.
 Each drupe contains a single stony seed.

 Toxicity - see notes below.

 Habitat: Coralberry grows from a fibrous root system that has a branching taproot and the root system produces ground level stolons which allow the plant to spread and produce colonies.
 It can become dense unless you remove some of the shoots.
 It adapts to many soils with moist to dry conditions.
 It will flower and produce fruit in partial sun, but full shade will not produce fruit.
-This is a very late flowering plant - late July in an early year and mid-September in a year with a very late spring - which will limit fruit production.
+This is a very late flowering plant in Minnesota - late July in an early year and mid-September in a year with a very late spring - which will limit fruit production.
 It is not known to have serious insect or fungus problems.